-Topsoil and subsoil materials which have been stored in bunds following site preparation will be used in the site rehabilitation by providing a final topsoil layer.
+Topsoil and subsoil materials which have been stored in bunds following site preparation may be used in the site rehabilitation by providing a final topsoil layer.
+Alternatively stored or imported topsoil can be used for the final topsoil layer should the bunds be retained.

 Cleanfilling and subsequent rehabilitation activities at the site will be based on the following principles:

-- Development of a free draining landform following completion of backfilling. - Re-grassing by spreading stored topsoil and subsoil, and replanting with suitable grass species as soon as practicable to reduce erosion. - Establishment of worked areas to a slope of no more than 1v:3h to reduce erosion and to leave the site in a safe and stable condition. - · Control of weeds. - Monitor and maintain cleanfilled/rehabilitated areas to ensure they are functioning appropriately post-closure for a period of 12 months and/or until 80 % groundcover is established. - On completion of filling and rehabilitation activities, Fulton Hogan will remove all mobile machinery from the site and secure the site so as to be suitable for its ongoing use.
+- Development of a free draining landform following completion of backfilling. - Re-grassing by spreading stored topsoil and subsoil, and replanting with suitable grass species as soon as practicable to reduce erosion. - Establishment of worked areas to a slope of no more than 1v:3h to reduce erosion and to leave the site in a safe and stable condition. - Control of weeds. - Monitor and maintain cleanfilled/rehabilitated areas to ensure they are functioning appropriately post-closure for a period of 12 months and/or until 80 % groundcover is established. - On completion of filling and rehabilitation activities, Fulton Hogan will remove all mobile machinery from the site and secure the site so as to be suitable for its ongoing use.